harrycresswell/harry/site/content/notes/practical-javascript-loops-for-logic.md

 +++
-title = "Practical Javascript  – Loops for Logic" date = "2018-11-08T11:29:03+01:00"
+title = "Practical JavaScript  – Loops for Logic" date = "2018-11-08T11:29:03+01:00"
-description = "Build a todo app with Javascript, learn about using for loops for logic" slug = "practical-javascript-for-loops" tags = ["javascript", "code"]
+description = "Build a todo app with Javascript, learn about using for loops for logic" slug = "practical-javascript-for-loops" tags = ["JavaScript"]

 +++

-This is Part 5 of my notes on Gordon Zhu’s [Practical Javascript](https://watchandcode.com/p/practical-javascript).
+This is Part 5 of my notes on Gordon Zhu’s [Practical JavaScript](https://watchandcode.com/p/practical-javascript).
 In this part we changed the structure of an array from a text value to an object, modify a method to work with a text property and learn about Booleans.

 ## Building a todo app v.5.0